How to Create an Optimized Form

 The Ziegarnik effect is a psychological phenomenon that dictates that people remember uncompleted or interrupted tasks better which compels them to finish what they’ve started.
 So, when visitors click the CTA button on a landing page they’ve essentially started a task, completing the two-step form is what completes their task.
 When a visitor clicks the CTA button, they then feel compelled to fill out the form and complete the conversion goal.

-Multi-step forms similar to two-step forms don’t appear immediately on the page, the visitor has to click the Call to Action button to prompt the form to appear.
+Multi-step forms similar to two-step forms, they don’t appear immediately on the page, the visitor has to click the Call to Action button to prompt the form to appear.
 The difference between multi-step forms and two-step forms is that the former includes multiple forms while the latter just has one form.

 Lead capture forms allow you to gather information from your visitor, making them a vital landing page element.
 Optimize your lead capture forms by taking care of their length and formatting to help convert more visitors.